Pwang0722/ExcelVBAxPromo/README.md

 ---

 ### Outline
-An example of using the FILTER function to auto-fill similar inputs across multiple worksheets, and of reformatting the data and exporting them as PDFs using VBA Macros.
+An example of using the FILTER function to auto-fill similar inputs across multiple worksheets, and of reformatting the data and exporting it as PDFs using VBA Macros.
+And I have created all these VBA macros with the help of ChatGPT.

 ---